isomerpages/ura-lkywcp/resources/interviews/_posts/2021-02-01-yuriko-koike.md

 Rather than try to return to a pre-pandemic society, TMG must realise a Tokyo for everyone, where diversity and inclusiveness are embraced through the establishment of a new normal and digital transformation.
 TMG aims to create a resilient and sustainable society that generates new values by responding flexibly to change; creating spaces where people can connect despite quarantine measures; creating environments where children can learn; and creating a system in which people can work and gain an income with peace of mind, and continue their artistic, cultural and sporting activities.

+> "Rather than return to a pre-pandemic society, TMG must realise a Tokyo for everyone, where diversity and inclusiveness are embraced through the establishment of a new normal and digital transformation."

 #### **The Tokyo Metropolitan Government has plans for a new disease control centre as a response to the pandemic and to prepare for future shocks and disruptions.
 What role will this centre play in the future of Tokyo’s public health governance and how will it help to build resilience for similar epidemics?**